 Sometimes, scissor lift and aerial lift operators are required to work in confined spaces, with less-than-ideal ventilation.
 Respiratory protection violations were reported over 3,000 times in 2018, and remain a significant working hazard for lift operators.
 OSHA recommends different types of equipment to protect yourself from vapors, mists, fogs, smoke, and other potentially hazardous substances that can be breathed in.
 Check out the OSHA Respiratory Protection Health Topic for helpful tips & tricks for optimal safety strategies.

 If your aerial lift or scissor lift is in for repairs or maintenance, it should be locked out / tagged out.
 This means that nobody is authorized to operate the lift as normal.
 Almost 3,000 lockout / tagout violations occurred in 2018, putting this type of hazard inside the top 5.
-If you’re not sure about lockout or tagout procedures, consult with your supervisor or safety coordinator.
+If you’re not sure about lockout or tagout procedures or other related OSHA safety violations, consult with your supervisor or safety coordinator.

 CertifyMeOnline.net: OSHA Compliant Safety Training for Employers and Forklift Drivers

 While the top OSHA safety violations typically change from year to year, here’s something that always remains constant: aerial lift and scissor lift safety training is still the best way to prevent injuries and accidents.

 Employers are responsible for providing aerial lift safety requirements training.
 CertifyMeOnline.net, the leader in online aerial lift and scissor lift safety training, offers a full selection of OSHA compliant courses to keep your workplace safe.
 Plus, your employees will have proof of training in the HR records – and that’s critical during an OSHA audit or investigation!